sophdaya/DataScienceandMachineLearning_Project_SophieDAYA_MathiasHaberli/README.md

 In this video, we will introduce you to our project and show you how LogoRank works: https://youtu.be/Nv-kFxzV-Ws

-We hope this demonstration gives you a clear understanding of our application and how it can benefit French language learners.
+We hope this demonstration gives you a clear understanding of our application and how it can benefit French language learners! :)